dmy/elm-sh-completion/README.md

 ```

 ## Notes
-* packages are auto-completed from the local cache for efficiency,
+* Packages are auto-completed from the local cache for efficiency,
 so this does not work for new packages
-* zsh completion uses bashcompinit
+* Zsh completion uses bashcompinit
-* it should theorically work on cygwin, but it has not been tested yet
+* Cygwin is theorically supported, but this has not been tested yet
+* `elm-json` comes with its own auto-generated completion scripts for bash, zsh and fish.
+See `elm-json completions --help`.